-Exploring the high risk exposure to crystalline silica: insights from Raghuram Mugli
+Exploring the high risk exposure to crystalline silica

-It appears some keen DIY-ers are tackling everything concrete.
-From abrasive blasting to hammering, drilling, chipping, sawing, grinding, crushing, loading, hauling of rock, and demolition of masonry or concrete structures.
-While any type of renovating comes with certain risks, working with concrete has the potential exposure to the lethal Crystalline Silica dust.
+From abrasive blasting to hammering, drilling, chipping, sawing, grinding, crushing, loading, hauling of rock, and demolition of masonry or concrete structures, any type of construction or renovating comes with certain risks, working with concrete has the potential exposure to the lethal Crystalline Silica dust.

 So, what is Crystalline Silica dust?